dnsjava/dnsjava/README.md

 - The `sun.net.dns.ResolverConfiguration` class is queried if enabled.
 - If available and no servers have been found yet, [JNDI-DNS](https://docs.oracle.com/javase/8/docs/technotes/guides/jndi/jndi-dns.html) is used.
+- If still no servers have been found yet, use the fallback properties.
+This can be used to query e.g. a well-known public DNS server instead of localhost.
 - As a last resort, `localhost` is used as the nameserver, and the search path is empty.